Kokborok: Literature

 The first efforts of writing Kokborok were made by Radhamohan Thakur.
-He wrote the grammar of Kokborok named "Kókborokma" published in 1900, as well as two other books: "Tripur Kothamala" and "Tripur Bhasabidhan".
+He wrote the grammar of Kokborok named "Kókborokma" published in 1900, as well as two other books: Tripur Kothamala and Tripur Bhasabidhan.
 Tripur Kothamala was the Kokborok-Bengali-English translation book published in 1906.
 The "Tripur Bhasabidhan" was published in 1907.

 Daulot Ahmed was a contemporary of Radhamohan Thakur and was a pioneer of writing Kókborok Grammar jointly with Mohammad Omar.
 The Amar jantra, Comilla published his Kókborok grammar book "KOKBOKMA" in 1897.

 On 27 December 1945 the "Tripura Janasiksha Samiti" came into being, and it established many schools in different areas of Tripura.

-The first Kókborok magazine "Kwtal Kothoma" was edited and published in 1954 by Sudhanya Deb Barma, who was a founder of the Samiti.
-"Hachuk Khurio" (In the lap of Hills) by Sudhanya Deb Barma is the first modern Kókborok novel.
+The first Kókborok magazine Kwtal Kothoma was edited and published in 1954 by Sudhanya Deb Barma, who was a founder of the Samiti.
+Hachuk Khurio (In the lap of Hills) by Sudhanya Deb Barma is the first modern Kókborok novel.
 It was published by the Kókborok Sahitya Sabha and Sanskriti Samsad in 1987.
 One major translation of the 20th century was the "Smai Kwtal", the New Testament of the Bible in Kókborok language, published in 1976 by the Bible Society of India.

-The 21st century began for Kókborok literature with the monumental work, the Anglo-Kókborok-Bengali Dictionary compiled by Binoy Deb Barma and published in 2002 A.D. by the Kókborok tei Hukumu Mission.
+The 21st century began for Kókborok literature with the monumental work, the Anglo-Kókborok-Bengali Dictionary compiled by Binoy Deb Barma and published in 2002 AD by the Kókborok tei Hukumu Mission.
 This is the 2nd edition of his previous groundbreaking dictionary published in 1996 and is a trilingual dictionary.
 Twiprani Laihbuma (The Rajmala – History of Tripura) translated by R. K. Debbarma and published in 2002 by KOHM.

-The full Holy Bible in Kokborok language was finally published for the first time in the year 2013 by the Bible Society of India.
-The Baibel Kwthar is currently the largest work and biggest book published in the language with more than 1,300 pages and is now the benchmark for publications in the language.

 The present trend of development of the Kokborok literary works show that Kokborok literature is moving forward slowly but steadily with its vivacity and distinctive originality to touch the rich literature of the rich languages.

-Organisations

-Many Tripuri cultural organizations have been working fruitfully for the development of the language since the last century.
-A list of the present organisations and publication houses are: